 "I think one major thing which differentiates the Performers, which are in the top half of the peak metrics versus the bottom half of the peak metrics, is that first since it's a global peak, the global capabilities actually differentiate them a lot,” Kulkarni explained.

-Secondly, what Everest has seen this year is that the more diversification or the more timely investments providers make in some of the high growth industries (such as technology or healthcare,) the more protected they are from the impact of disruptions such as the pandemic.
+Secondly, what Everest has seen this year is that the more diversification or the more timely investments providers make in some of the high-growth industries (such as technology or healthcare,) the more protected they are from the impact of disruptions such as the pandemic.
 Providers who were concentrated in only one sector next to travel and hospitality suffered a lot.
-Some service providers stayed agile during the pandemic and helped clients scale up or down their operations as business needs changed.
+Some service providers stayed agile during the pandemic and helped clients scale up or down their operations as business needs changing.

 "And last but not least, is the investments in technology, as well as the value-added services like consulting advisory on diversity and inclusion.
 I think those are the value-adds after the table stakes when venting all of the service providers that really differentiate the players who perform really well on the Peak Metrics and those who are moving there but still some time off from that."